-Dr. King reminds us that “injustice anywhere is a threat to justice everywhere.”
+Martin Luther King Jr. reminds us that “injustice anywhere is a threat to justice everywhere.”
 We have the responsibility to help elevate the voices of others.
 With Repair the World, you'll explore power and privilege and examine Jewish perspectives on civil rights.
 Help facilitate meaningful social justice dialogue and be a leader for action.

 When Alexa Grabelle (Chevrah BBG #2342, BBYO South Jersey Region) learned that students in her community did not have access to books at home, she started Bags of Books to collect books for students of all ages.
 Join with your chapter to help close the achievement gap by organizing a book drive, hosting a distribution event, reading with students, or creating literacy packs!

-Started by two teens in BBYO Lonestar Region, Bottles of Smiles supports children recovering from and living with serious illnesses.
+Started by teens in BBYO Lonestar Region, Bottles of Smiles supports children recovering from and living with serious illnesses.
 Create bottles filled with toys, activities, and a personalized message from you.
 Deliver the bottles to a local children’s hospital and spend some time with the kids!
-Order the materials through our website, and get started creating your Bottles of Smiles.
+Order the materials through our website, and start creating your Bottles of Smiles.

 With our partners at Challah for Hunger and up to $100 to get you started, we'll bake and sell challah to raise funds and awareness for social justice causes, and learn about issues related to hunger.
 Fifty percent of profits raised will be donated to support Challah for Hunger, and the rest will go to a non-profit of your choice fighting hunger in your community.

-Change up your regular AZAAthletics or BBGGames (AZAA or BBGG) event and make it mean something.
+Change up your regular AZAA (Aleph Zadik Aleph Athletics) or BBGG (B'nai B'rith Girls Games) event and make it mean something.
 Organize a first-class basketball tournament to support your Stand UP cause.
 Invite speakers and local partner organizations to experience the excitement with you and make this program a true community moment!

 The Global Minds Initiative, created by Peyton Klein (Shoshana BBG #1613, BBYO Keystone Mountain Region), works to combat issues of cultural intolerance and discrimination through an after-school tutoring program.
 Work together with your chapter to design a mural to showcase a diverse and accepting community as a public work of art.